Dragon Li

-The Dragon Li is a recently established Chinese breed of domestic cat (also called Chinese Li Hua or China Li Hua as a standardized breed, depending on breed registry).
-It was developed from a common landrace of cats in China, known as 貍花貓, Pinyin: líhuā māo, literally 'leopard cat patterned cat' (sometimes shortened to 花貓 huā māo or 貍貓 lí māo); the native cats are featured in some Chinese folklore stories.
-The derived standardized breed is recognized by China's Cat Aficionado Association (CAA), and was for a time by the US-based, international Cat Fanciers' Association (CFA), later revoked.
+The Dragon Li, also called Chinese Li Hua or China Li Hua, is a recently established Chinese breed of domestic cat.
+It was developed in the early 2000s from a common landrace of cats in China, known as 貍花貓, Pinyin: líhuā māo (Li Hua Mao, literally 'leopard cat patterned cat'; sometimes shortened to 花貓 huā māo or 貍貓 lí māo).
+These native landrace cats are featured in some Chinese folklore stories.

-Physical characteristics

-The Dragon Li displays a golden-brown, broken-mackerel (also known as broken-striped) tabby pattern; distinctive ear tipping; large round almond shaped luminescent yellow/green eyes; and a strong full bodied stature reminiscent of its wild nature.
+The derived standardised breed is only recognised by China's breed registry called Cat Aficionado Association (CAA).
+After a short international show and breeding period between 2010 to 2015 with the Cat Fanciers' Association (CFA), the breed was eventually removed from the registry due to the limited development in both population size and breeder support.
+As a result it is not recognised by any of the major cat breed registries.

+This cobby-built cat with a shorthaired coat sports a characteristic black mackerel tabby pattern.
+They have large brown, yellow or green almond shaped eyes.

+History

 Origin

 The Chinese character interpretation is based on a legendary description rather than a fully accurate contemporary portrayal of the lí hua māo, and as a result, this cat had been confused with the wild fox by the Chinese.
+Hence its nickname 'Fox Flower Cat'.
 For this reason, the literal translated characters for lí hua māo read as 貍 referred as 'Common raccoon dog'; 花 from 花纹 for 'pattern', referring to raccoon patterns; and 貓 'cat'.
+It was also claimed to originate from the hybridisation of the domestic cat and wild Chinese Mountain cat (Felis catus × F. bieti).

-Li hua mao is the prevalent name for the original variety in China.
-More recently, the names Chinese Li Hua and Dragon Li have been used internationally for the standardized breed.
+Li hua mao is the prevalent name for the original landrace in China.
+More recently, the names Chinese Li Hua and Dragon Li have been used internationally for the standardised breed.
 The dragon is a potent symbol in Chinese folklore, standing for power and good luck.

-Popularity
+Breed development

+China

-The Dragon Li debuted as an experimental-class standardized breed in Beijing, China, in January 2004 All-breed Judges Dolores Kennedy and Barb Belanger of the American Cat Fanciers Association (ACFA) were guests of the Cat Aficionado Association (CAA) and judged the event.
-There were four of these pedigreed Dragon Li in the United States as of 2017.
+The Dragon Li debuted as an experimental-class standardised breed in Beijing, China, in January 2004.
+All-breed Judges Dolores Kennedy and Barb Belanger of the American Cat Fanciers Association (ACFA) were guests of the Cat Aficionado Association (CAA) and judged the event.

 In 2005, a male specimen named Needy, presented by its owner Da Han, was shown and won its class as first place CAA champion.
 The event was judged by John Douglas Blackmore of the ACFA.
 Needy was then "married" to a breeding partner in an elaborate mockup of a traditional Chinese wedding ceremony, attracting some press coverage.
-In February 2010, the Li Hua was accepted for showing in the miscellaneous class by the international (US-based) Cat Fanciers' Association (CFA).
-Since gaining international recognition, and due in part to its limited availability, the Dragon Li / Chinese Li Hua has now become of interest to cat fanciers internationally.
+Since gaining international recognition, and due in part to its limited availability, the Dragon Li / Chinese Li Hua had become of interest to cat fanciers internationally.